 This industry offers tremendous possibilities.
-One of the biggest reasons I believe most people don’t achieve massive success in our industry is because is they think too small.
+One of the biggest reasons most people don’t achieve massive success in our industry is because they think too small.
 They don’t believe they can do it.
 They don’t believe they are worthy of massive success.
 They let their past failures dictate their goals and why.

 To make it big in anything you have to think big.
 It’s better to attempt something great and fail than attempt to do nothing and succeed.
-It’s better to aim for the moon, but miss and hit the stars that it is to aim for the tree tops and hit your goal.
+It’s better to aim for the moon, but miss and hit the stars than it is to aim for the tree tops and hit your goal.

 Set big goals that are challenging and stretch you out of your comfort zone.
 Come up with a game plan to get there.
 And most importantly roll up your sleeves and get to work.

 # 2 Avoid Negative People

 Negative people are everywhere.
 I call them dream stealers.
 These are people that have given up on their own hopes and dreams and want to bring you down to their level.
 They are the people who tell you that your ideas are foolish and crazy.
 Usually, they are your friends and family members.

 People are funny.
 Whenever you take a different career path, or do something that makes them uncomfortable they tell you that you are crazy and foolish.
 They tell you that what you are trying to do can’t be done, that you will never make it.
 And yet when you do succeed, these same people will want to celebrate your success.
 Or worse, they will tell you that you were lucky.